CleverCloud/doc.clever-cloud.com/deploy/application/java/java-jar.md

 The `goal` field is what will be asked to the build command, like `mvn package` for a `maven` build with the `package` goal.

-An configuration example with a maven build that generates a jar with embedded dependencies is:
+An configuration example with a maven build that generates a JAR with embedded dependencies is:

 ```javascript